LightNetDev/lightnet-library/CONTRIBUTING.md

 > **Tip for new contributors:**
 > Take a look at [GitHub's Docs](https://docs.github.com/en/get-started/quickstart/hello-world) for helpful information on working with GitHub.

 This document is an active work in progress — like LightNet itself!
-Contact us to join our LightNet Discord server.

 ## Types of contributions